The below are our Beginner workshops for dancers just starting Modern Country swing.

 One Foot in Front of the Other: Striking methods and control of the legs and hips through each step.

-Comp Survival: How to succeed in Jack & Jill style competitions where you have an unexpected partner.
+Comp Survival: How to succeed in Jack & Jill style competitions where you have an unexpected partner; finding your beat, controlling your speed, space, and connection.

 Developing Syncopations: How to transition between 1-Step and Quick-Quick-Slow rhythms musically in your dancing, and adding more versatility to your moves through syncopated steps and timing.